Who we are

 Counter Balance is a European coalition of development and environmental non-governmental organisations (NGOs) with extensive experience working on development finance and with international financial institutions (IFIs), as well as campaigning to prevent negative impacts resulting from major infrastructure projects.

-DDCI (Debt and Development Coalition Ireland) is a global financial justice organisation working towards a fair and just society for everyone.
+Financial Justice Ireland (formerly DDCI) is a global organisation working towards a fair and just society for everyone.
 They critically engage people to understand the structural causes of global inequality and power relations and aim to empower people in Ireland to take informed action for greater economic justice globally.

 erlassjahr.de (Jubilee Germany)